 So we drove, straight from Germany, stopped in Austria for the night, and continued driving to reach South Tyrol in Italy.

 And all the words and all the photos don’t give it justice; nothing beats seeing it with your own eyes – especially when you’re with your favorite person.

 Lago di Braies was definitely THE highlight of our trip.
 Just seeing the Dolomites (an UNESCO world heritage site) was a tick off of my bucket list.
-The lake was one of those places where you could just stand for hours watching the landscape and never get bored of it.
+Here, you could just stand for hours, watching the landscape and never get bored of it.

-A bit of history insight: I was surprised to hear some German-talking people at Lago di Braies (I was constantly hearing Danke schön and not Grazie), so I googled and read the most interesting story.
+I was surprised to hear some German-talking people at Lago di Braies (constantly hearing Danke schön and not Grazie), so I googled and read the most interesting story.
 Turns out the lake has another name, a German one: Pragser Wildsee.
 The area was actually part of Austria and was incorporated into Italy after WWI.
 German-speaking people were forced to either let go of their German roots (to change their names to Italian ones/to abandon the German language) or go back to Germany.
 The hostilities between Italians and Germans remained until the 1970s when both languages were recognized as equal in the area.
 Who knew a lake with so much tense history could be one of the most beautiful places.

 We arrived early afternoon, but the weather was so bad, and it was raining all the time.
 I still wanted to see it; it was all gloomy and foggy but still as beautiful.
 When the rain stopped, we decided to just hike around the lake and enjoy it.

 The next day, the weather was so good we woke up at 6 am to get to Lago di Braies before any crowds.
 We took a boat ride, hiked around, and just stood there watching with awe.
 I mean, what more could you ask for?
 Clear blue water, breath-taking views in every direction, majestic mountain peaks with their reflection in the lake… We had them all.